rfindley/wanikani-open-framework/README.md

 ## <a id="progress_module">Progress module</a>

-The `Progress` module provides an pop-up dialog for displaying progress bars.
+The `Progress` module provides a pop-up dialog for displaying progress bars.

 To use the `Progress` module, you must include it from your script, and wait until the module is ready before accessing it: